 Fun Fact: If you say the word “moist” in front of a woman, any woman, she’ll cringe while also announcing her hatred of the word.

 It’s true.
 The word moist is like the Jennifer Love Hewitt of the English language in that every woman in the world despises it but none can clearly explain why.

 Now, there would then be two paths to go down once discovering this never-ending hatred for the word moist.
 You could get a little giggle about it and move on with your life or you can hunker down, do the work and get to the bottom of the phenomenon.
 Psychologist Paul Thibodeau and his colleagues took that second path and in 2015, did a study to get to the bottom of the rampant vitriol for such a harmless word.

-They gave participants a set of words and asked them to rate how, whether, and to what degree, each word made them uncomfortable.
+According to the good folks over at Nautilus, Thibodeau and his team gave their test subjects a set of words and with those words in front of them, asked them to rate them.
+Specifically, they asked them to “rate how, whether, and to what degree, each word made them uncomfortable.”

-Twenty-one percent of the people in the study had an aversion to the unloved word.
-It turns out that the sounds don’t have much to do with that effect.
+According to their findings, “twenty-one percent of the people in the study had an aversion to the unloved word.”
+Thibodeau and his team found that “it turns out that the sounds don’t have much to do with that effect.
 Similar-sounding words, such as “foist,” did not generate the same reaction.
-Because those words also put your facial muscles in similar positions, we can also discount the disgust-facial expression theory.
+Because those words also put your facial muscles in similar positions, we can also discount the disgust-facial expression theory.”

-So basically, half of the people hated the meaning of the word and the other half hated the sound of the word.
-Overall, people just love to hate on moist.
+My two cents?
+People just love to hate on moist.
+But guess what?
 Moist don’t care.
-It will still show up on cake mix boxes and in episodes of Barefoot Contessa.
-She tosses around moist like it’s a racial slur, too.
+Moist will still show up on cake mix boxes and in episodes of Barefoot Contessa.

 Now that we’ve got the whole moist thing wrapped up, ask your girl why she hates the word panties.
 And then ask her how she feels about the term “moist panties.”
 Watch her almost vomit.